-The Type II/III model submitted by the manufacturer to NICE resulted in 16.88 and 14.52 QALYs for Spinraza and BSC, respectively, in the base case.
-The ICER model resulted in 11.35 QALYs for both Spinraza and BSC in the base case.
+The SMA Type II/III model submitted by the manufacturer to NICE resulted in 16.88 and 14.52 QALYs for Spinraza and BSC, respectively, in the base case subject to the limitations described by NICE.
+The ICER model resulted in 12.28 and 11.34 QALYs for Spinraza and BSC, respectively, in the base-case analysis.
 Using either the manufacturer-submitted models or the ERG's modifications to the manufacturer-submitted model resulted in incremental cost-effectiveness ratios for Spinraza ranging from being dominated to approximately £1.25 million per QALY.
-In the ICER model's base case and modified societal perspective analyses, Spinraza was dominated.
+In the ICER model's base case and modified societal perspective analyses, Spinraza had a cost-effectiveness ratio of a little over \$8 million per QALY.

-Similar models for Spinraza were submitted by the manufacturer to CADTH's Common Drug Review (CDR).89 Some of the key differences between the NICE and CADTH models were separation of the Type II/III models into separate models for Type II and Type III, a change in the modeled time horizon, and use of a 1.5% discount rate versus 3.5%.
+Similar models for Spinraza were submitted by the manufacturer to CADTH's Common Drug Review (CDR).94 Some of the key differences between the NICE and CADTH models were separation of the Type II/III models into separate models for Type II and Type III, a change in the modeled time horizon, and use of a 1.5% discount rate versus 3.5%.
 The CDR raised similar concerns with the manufacturer-submitted models as those raised by the ERG in the NICE appraisal.
 Key concerns included continued treatment benefit in the Spinraza arm beyond the trial duration, the use of unpublished utility estimates, initial state probabilities based on trial-specific distribution of patients by motor function milestones achieved, and uncertainty around mortality estimates for SMA Types I and II.
 The manufacturer-submitted model showed health outcomes (QALYs) in SMA Types I, II, and III for Spinraza versus BSC as 3.92 versus -0.88, 23.28 versus 19.60, and 12.05 versus 10.49, respectively.
-Incremental cost-effectiveness ratios for the SMA Type I, II, and II models were estimated as approximately \$670,000 per QALY, \$2.1 million per QALY and \$2.8 million per QALY, respectively.
+Incremental cost-effectiveness ratios for the SMA Type I, II, and II models were estimated at approximately \$670,000 per QALY, \$2.1 million per QALY and \$2.8 million per QALY, respectively.
 The CDR reanalyzed the manufacturer-submitted model, making modifications to it such as including published utilities, assuming no continued benefit of Spinraza beyond trial duration, and changes to mortality estimates.
 These modifications resulted in substantially lower QALY gains for Spinraza and subsequently higher incremental cost-effectiveness ratios, at approximately \$9.2 million per QALY, \$24.4 million per QALY and \$7.4 million per QALY for SMA Types I, II, and III, respectively.